Moringa oleifera: Nutrition

 The leaves are the most nutritious part of the plant, being a significant source of B vitamins, vitamin C, provitamin A as beta-carotene, vitamin K, manganese, and protein.
-When compared with common foods particularly high in certain nutrients per 100 g fresh weight, cooked moringa leaves are considerable sources of these same nutrients.
 Some of the calcium in moringa leaves is bound as crystals of calcium oxalate.
-Oxalate levels may vary from 430 mg/100g to 1050 mg/100g, compared to the oxalate in spinach (average 750 mg/100g).
+Oxalate levels may vary from 430 to 1050 mg/100g, compared to the oxalate in spinach (average 750 mg/100g).

+Culinary

 Seeds

 The seeds can be removed from mature pods, cut, and cooked for consumption.

 In Nigeria, the seeds are prized for their bitter flavor; they are commonly added to sauces or eaten as a fried snack.
 The edible seed oil may be used in condiments or dressings.

 Ground, debittered moringa seed is suitable as a fortification ingredient to increase the protein, iron and calcium content of wheat flours.

 Fruit pods

 The young, slender fruits, commonly known as "drumsticks", are often prepared as a culinary vegetable in South Asia.
 They are prepared by parboiling, commonly cut into shorter lengths, and cooked in a curry or soup until soft.
-The taste is described as reminiscent of asparagus, with a hint of green beans, though sweeter due to the immature seeds contained inside.
+Their taste is described as reminiscent of asparagus, with a hint of green beans, though sweeter due to the immature seeds contained inside.
 The seed pods, even when cooked by boiling, remain high in vitamin C (which may be degraded variably by cooking), and are also a good source of dietary fiber, potassium, magnesium, and manganese.

-In India and Bangladesh, drumstick curries are commonly prepared by boiling immature pods to the desired level of tenderness in a mixture of coconut milk and spices (such as poppy or mustard seeds).
-The fruit is a common ingredient in dals and lentil soups, such as drumstick dal and sambar, where it is pulped first, then simmered with other vegetables and spices like turmeric and cumin.
+Drumstick curries are commonly prepared by boiling immature pods to the desired level of tenderness in a mixture of coconut milk and spices (such as poppy or mustard seeds).
+The fruit is a common ingredient in dals and lentil soups, such as drumstick dal and sambar, where it is pulped first, then simmered with other vegetables and spices such as turmeric and cumin.
 Mashed drumstick pulp commonly features in bhurta, a mixture of lightly fried or curried vegetables.

 Because the outer skin is tough and fibrous, drumsticks are often chewed to extract the juices and nutrients, with the remaining fibrous material discarded.
 Others describe a slightly different method of sucking out the flesh and tender seeds and discarding the tube of skin.